abhitrueprogrammer/dotfiles-ubuntu/README.md

 -[ ] Put vim dot file

--[] Snap install nvim and install latest lazyvim
+- [ ] Snap install nvim and install latest lazyvim

--[ ] Update vscode extensions
+-[x] Update vscode extensions

 -[ ] Put a --default option to have a hands free experience